 Bloating and gas

-The doctor examines your child.
+The healthcare provider examines your child.
 You’ll be asked about your child’s symptoms, diet, health, and daily routine.
-The doctor may also order some tests or X-rays to rule out other problems.
+The healthcare provider may also order some tests or X-rays to rule out other problems.

-The doctor can talk to you about treatment options.
+The healthcare provider can talk to you about treatment options.
 Your child may need to: